theikosB/theikosB.github.io/content/about/index.md

 {{< typeit lifelike=true >}} Hi!👋 I'm <strong>Daibik Barik</strong>! {{< /typeit >}}

-I'm a teenage college student, who is overwhelmed by the lots and lots of topics and his interests in real life.
+<div style="text-align: justify"> I'm a teenage college student, who is overwhelmed by the lots and lots of topics and his interests in real life.
 Even in mathematics, I like discrete, probability, analysis, topology and sometimes even statistics.
-Check out some of my randomness in my [blog]({{< ref "blog" >}})!
+Check out some of my randomness in my <a href="/blog">blog</a>! </div>

 ## Education